-We are seeking articles for future issues of the journal, beginning with Fall 2020.
+We are seeking articles for future issues of the journal, beginning with Spring 2021.
 Scholarly or practice-based work on all aspects of OST programming for children and youth, from a variety of disciplines and academic perspectives, will be considered.
 We welcome submissions that explore practical ideas for working with young people in OST programs.
 Personal or inspirational narratives and essays are appropriate for our section “Voices from the Field.”

 All articles, whether scholarly or practice-based, should connect theory to practice and should be broadly applicable across the field.
 Articles must be relevant and accessible to both practitioners and academic researchers.